chandra1sekar/data-engineering/00-General/assignments/02-assignment.md

 - BQ is a fully functional SQL environment
 - So, use the SQL tutorial (https://www.w3schools.com/sql/default.asp) to help you with mechanics.

-- Question 1
+- Question 1:
+  * Answer:
+  * SQL query:

-- Question 2
+- Question 2:
+  * Answer:
+  * SQL query:

-- Question 3
+- Question 3:
+  * Answer:
+  * SQL query: